hshikur/FAsign/README.md

-# FAsign
+There are to scrapper that fetches all images and urls from a website images.py and urls.py respectively.
+These scrappers takes images and urls from the website and stores it into disk. lxml parser #is used for faster performance.

-#This is a program that fetches all images from the website and stores it into disk. lxml parser #is used for faster performance.
+-urls scrapper both relative and absolute urls have been included.